bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-03-newsletter.md

-- [LND v0.16.2-beta][] is a minor release of this LN implementation that includes several bug fixes for "performance regressions introduced in the prior minor release".
+- [LND v0.16.2-beta][] is a minor release of this LN implementation that includes several bug fixes for "performance regressions introduced in the prior minor release". {% assign timestamp="56:25" %}

-- [Core Lightning 23.05rc2][] is a release candidate for the next version of this LN implementation.
+- [Core Lightning 23.05rc2][] is a release candidate for the next version of this LN implementation. {% assign timestamp="57:20" %}

 ## Notable code and documentation changes